jcsalem/Lite/README.txt

 4) cd build
 5) cmake --G "Unix Makefiles" ..

-* Windows Notes *
+* Windows MinGW Notes *
+0) Install MinGW
-Install SFML-2.1 directory at the same level as Lite.
+1) Install SFML-2.1 directory at the same level as Lite.
    Pick the right version for your compiler.
 For CodeBlocks/Ming I picked the 32-bit version.
+2) Run this inside a cmake -G "MinGW Makefiles" ..
+3) Start a mingw32 shell and cd to the build directory
+4) mingw32-make

 *** CMAKE INSTRUCTIONS ***
 ** Basic cmake instructions for all platforms **